Andrzej Sapkowski: Personal life

 Sapkowski resides in his hometown of Łódź in central Poland.
-He had a son named Krzysztof (1972–2019), who was an avid reader of the Polish Fantastyka magazine, and for whom he wrote the first Witcher story; Krzysztof has since passed away.
+He had a son named Krzysztof (1972–2019), who was an avid reader of the Polish Fantastyka magazine, and for whom he wrote the first Witcher story.
 Sapkowski is a member of the Polish Writers Association.
 In an interview, he mentioned that his favorite writers included Ernest Hemingway, Mikhail Bulgakov, Raymond Chandler and Umberto Eco.
 In 2005, Stanisław Bereś conducted a lengthy interview with Sapkowski that was eventually published in a book form as Historia i fantastyka.

 Translations and adaptations of Sapkowski's works

 Sapkowski's books have been translated into Bulgarian, Chinese, Croatian, Czech, Dutch, English, Estonian, Finnish, French, Georgian, German, Greek, Hebrew, Hungarian, Italian, Korean, Lithuanian, Norwegian, Persian, Portuguese, Romanian, Russian, Serbian, Slovak, Slovene, Spanish, Swedish, Turkish, and Ukrainian.
 In English, his official debut was a story from his The Witcher universe that was published in 2000 in a small press anthology Chosen by Fate.
 An English translation of The Last Wish short story collection was published by Gollancz in 2007.
 From 2008, the Witcher saga is published by Gollancz.
 The English translation of Sapkowski's novel Blood of Elves won the David Gemmell Legend Award in 2009.

 In the years between 1993 and 1995, a six-issue comic book series entitled The Witcher was released in the Komiks magazine by Prószyński i S-ka publishing house.
 The comic was written by Maciej Parowski and illustrated by Bogusław Polch.
 The comics were the first attempt to portray the Witcher universe outside the novels.
 Since 2014, a comic book series The Witcher has been published by the American publisher Dark Horse Comics.
 The stories presented in the series are mostly originals, written not by Andrzej Sapkowski but by other writers; the exception being volume 2, Fox Children, which adapted a story from the anthology Season of Storms.

 In 2001, a television series based on the Witcher cycle was released in Poland and internationally, entitled Wiedźmin (The Hexer).
 A film by the same title was compiled from excerpts of the television series but both have been critical and box office failures.
 In 2009, Russian heavy metal band Esse staged The Road with No Return, a rock opera based on the works by Sapkowski.
 Yevgeny Pronin is the author of the libretto and the composer of much of the opera's music.
 The premiere of the opera took place the same year in Rostov-on-Don and was subsequently released as a DVD in 2012.